hangodek/basicMachineLearning-DICODING/README.md

 # basicMachineLearning-DICODING

-Documentation of python programming language that i learn from Dicoding.com
+Documentation of machine learning that i learn from Dicoding.com